wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- Dependability:
 				- Impairments (*things we're trying to avoid*):
 					- Faults: the mistakes and other things to avoid.
-					- Errors: all programmers make mistakes, and eventually introduce errors into the code -
+					- Errors: all programmers make mistakes, and eventually introduce errors into the code.
+We'd rather -
 -
 -